silver-deguz/CVML-prep/deep-learning-questions.md

 It is a downsampling operation that allows a layer to represent a larger effective receptive field (spatial resolution).
 Essentially, it acts as a dimensionality reduction and give a compressed representation of an input.
 It increases the receptive field and allows for some robustness in that the output can be unchanged even if input changes.
 No (free) parameters learned.

 ## Q: Difference between ReLU and Leaky ReLU.
 What's the most common issue with ReLU?
 Both are activation functions.
 In ReLU, negative inputs are squashed to 0 and positive inputs get mapped to the same output.
 Leaky ReLU is an improved version of ReLU that helps with sparse gradients by having a small output for a negative input.
 The most common issue with ReLU is the dying ReLU problem wherein that it can cause weights to not update and cause gradients to forever be 0 at a node i.e. dead nodes that never activate.
+An advantage to using ReLU as opposed to other activation functions is that it does not suffer from the vanishing gradient problem and it's easier to calculate the forward and backward pass (i.e. it's gradient is simpler, either 0 or 1).
 - leaky ReLU: f(x)=max(0.01*x , x)

 ## Q: How does dropout work in training and inference?